Vikram Vedha: Plot

-Vikram begins his investigation with Simon's informant Kaattai who led them to Pulli's hideout, but finds that Kaattai has been killed.
-Vikram and his unit tries to find the killer, where he takes a moment to recollect and finds one of the members of the Kerala Quotation Gang from Vedha's story.
-Vikram apprehends and fights him only for the gang member to almost kill Vikram before getting shot and killed by his unit member Santhanam.
+Vikram begins his investigation with Simon's informant, Kaattai, who led them to Pulli's hideout, but finds that Kaattai has been killed.
+Vikram and his unit try to find the killer, where he takes a moment to recollect and finds one of the members of the Kerala Quotation Gang from Vedha's story.
+Vikram apprehends and fights him, only for the gang member to almost kill Vikram before getting shot and killed by his unit member Santhanam.
 Vikram searches his room, but finds a cigar and learns that the cigarette is filled with marijuana instead of tobacco.
 Vikram deduces that Ravi is behind the encounter and informs Vedha at his restaurant, who brings Ravi to an abandoned factory.
-Vikram arrives and meets Vedha, who tells the third and final act to Vikram.
+Vikram arrives and meets Vedha, who tells Vikram the third and final act.
 Vedha had sent Pulli and Chandra to Mumbai.
-He noticed that only his men, except Cheta's are being targeted and eliminated by the cops.
+He noticed that only his men, except Cheta's, were being targeted and eliminated by the police.

-On Ravi's confession, Vedha tells that Simon was bribed by Ravi to kill his men.
+On Ravi's confession, Vedha says that Simon was bribed by Ravi to kill his men.
 Vedha asks Vikram if Simon was right, since he became corrupt to pay for his son's medical procedure.
 Vedha kills Ravi, leaving Vikram frustrated on finding out who had killed Simon.
 Surendhar and the unit arrive, where he castigates Vikram for letting Vedha escape again.
 Vikram slowly realises that the entire unit had also been bribed by Ravi.
 Surendhar reveals that Ravi paid them to kill Vedha and Chandra's abduction was intended to get Pulli out of Mumbai, which would lure Vedha out of hiding.
 However, a guilt-ridden Simon had gone to save Chandra, but the unit had killed them both.
 As the unit prepares to kill Vikram, Vedha reappears and saves him.
 A gunfight ensues, and Vikram disables all his colleagues with Vedha's help, but kills Surendhar.
-Vikram asks Vedha if he should let him go for saving his life or kill him since he is a criminal where a standoff ensues between them.
+Vikram asks Vedha if he should let him go for saving his life or kill him since he is a criminal.
+The film ends with a standoff between them.